Human papillomavirus infection: HPV types

 HPV is a group of more than 200 viruses, which are designated by a number for each virus type.
 Some HPV types, such as HPV5, may establish infections that persist for the lifetime of the individual, without manifesting any clinical symptoms.
 HPV types 1 and 2 can cause warts in some infected individuals.
 HPV types 6 and 11 can cause genital warts and laryngeal papillomatosis.

 Many HPV types are carcinogenic.
-About twelve HPV types (including types 16, 18, 31, and 45) are called "high-risk" types because persistent infection has been linked to cancer of the oropharynx, larynx, vulva, vagina, cervix, penis, and anus.
+About twelve HPV types (including types 16, 18, 31, and 45) are called HR-HPV because persistent infection has been linked to cancer of the oropharynx, larynx, vulva, vagina, cervix, penis, and anus.
 These cancers all involve sexually transmitted infection of HPV to the stratified epithelial tissue.
 HPV type 16 is the strain most likely to cause cancer and is present in about 47% of all cervical cancers, and in many vaginal and vulvar cancers, penile cancers, anal cancers and cancers of the head and neck.

-The table below lists common symptoms of HPV infection and the associated types of HPV.
+The table below lists common signs of HPV infection and the associated types of HPV.